titom73/ansible-cvp-configlet-deployment/README.md

 ![Workflow](data/workflow.png)

-If all green, you can connect to CVP and check your change control
+4. If all tasks are green, you can connect to CVP and check your change control

 ![CloudVision Change Control](data/cvp.png)

+## License

+Project is published under [BSD License](LICENSE).

+## Ask question or report issue

+Please open an issue on Github this is the fastest way to get an answer.

+## Contribute

+Contributing pull requests are gladly welcomed for this repository.
+If you are planning a big change, please start a discussion first to make sure we’ll be able to merge it.